 Some medical assistants may conduct basic examinations.
 These include taking a patient’s vital signs or checking their blood pressure.
 Medical assistants often help physicians by administering medications and injections.

-When it comes to administrative work, medical assistants update and file patient information.
+Regarding administrative work, medical assistants update and file patient information.
 They also schedule and confirm appointments and coordinate laboratory services.

 Some medical assistants also work in specialized practices where they assist specialty doctors.